Muhammad Jamalul Alam II

-Muhammad Jamalul Alam II (1888/1889 – 19 September 1924) was the 26th Sultan of Brunei from 1906 until his death in 1924.
-He was succeeded by his eldest son Sultan Ahmad Tajuddin.
+Muhammad Jamalul Alam II (1889 – 19 September 1924) was the 26th Sultan of Brunei from 1906 until his death in 1924.
+He was succeeded by his eldest son Ahmad Tajuddin.

 Jamalul Alam was the first Bruneian sultan to speak English, reflecting British influence as Brunei navigated its relationship with the British Residency established in 1906.
 Initially, the Sultan encountered resistance from conservative royal family members opposed to British administrative reforms.
 Nevertheless, he eventually became known as a "model ruler" and a loyal British ally, admired for his intelligence and diplomatic approach.
 His rule saw Brunei through one of its most impoverished periods, as the country faced economic decline and social challenges.
 Despite this he aimed to encourage new developments in agriculture, medicine, and education, while also promoting Islamic learning.
-His unexpected death in 1924 left Brunei under a regency during the minority of his son, Ahmad Tajuddin, sparking continued debates over the future of Brunei's education and governance.
+His unexpected death in 1924, when he was in his mid-30s, left Brunei under a regency during the minority of his son, Ahmad Tajuddin, sparking continued debates over the future of Brunei's education and governance.

 Reign

 Succession

-Born in 1888/1889, (Note: Jamil Al-Sufri claimed that his birth year was 1888.
-Meanwhile, others claimed that it was 1889.)
-Sultan Muhammad Jamalul Alam II rose to power during a turbulent political era marked by ongoing territorial disputes, particularly between the Brookes and the British North Borneo Company.
+Born in 1889, Sultan Muhammad Jamalul Alam II rose to power during a turbulent political era marked by ongoing territorial disputes, particularly between the Brookes and the British North Borneo Company.
 As one of Abdul Mokti Nasar's most distinguished pupils, Jamalul Alam greatly benefited from his mentor's teachings, which profoundly influenced his commitment to advancing Islamic education and religious customs in Brunei.

 Brunei's status as a British protectorate, formalized in 1888, further complicated the political landscape by granting Britain authority to intervene in succession disputes while allowing the sultan to retain control over internal affairs.
 This reliance on British support in matters of succession was not new, as seen in the ascensions of Sultan Abdul Momin in 1852 and Sultan Hashim Jalilul Alam Aqamaddin in 1885, whose succession faced challenges from Pengiran Anak Besar, the nephew of Pengiran Muda Hashim, who had been killed during the 1846 massacre ordered by Sultan Omar Ali Saifuddin II.